Curriculum Detail - Grade 6

 • Science 6

-• Use scientific methods to answer questions and solve problems
+• Use scientific methods to answer questions and solve problems and run experiments using proper lab equipment

 • Create and interpret graphs, including misleading graphs